Residential Property Assessments

 How your residential property is assessed

-To assess your residential property, we compare the details of your property to similar ones that have sold in your area.
-This is called the direct comparison approach, and there are up to 200 factors we may consider.
+To assess your residential property, we compare the details of your property to similar ones that have recently sold in your area.
+This is called the direct comparison approach.

-There are other features that may also affect your property's value to a lesser extent.
+Other features may also affect your property's value to a lesser extent.
 Learn about residential site features.

 Assessments for specific scenarios